Splunk Cheatsheet¶

 Datamodels can accelarate search queries in Splunk.
 They can also combine multiple indices.
 Available datamodels can be found under Settings -> Data -> Data Models.

-1. tstats
+1. tstats Command

 - Purpose: Optimized for querying accelerated data models.
 Directly accesses pre-computed summaries.